 The scheme/program is legitimate if what you get is worth the money, and it's a scam if it's not.
-However it’s difficult to judge once you are in.
-They say that you can 'potentially' earn five-figures every month.
-You're not making money yet, maybe because you're not doing it right… There’s a special training available, but you have to pay extra.
-On top of what you just paid…
+However, it often gets difficult to judge once you start listening to the seller's smooth talk.
+They say that you can 'potentially' earn five figures every month.
+You're not making money yet, maybe because you're not doing it right...
+They often offer special training to 'enhance' your income level, but you'd have to pay extra for it.

 How To Spot Online Scam - 10 Useful Tips

-I have been a victim of these scammers a few times, have lost a few hundred dollars to them, but have learned a good lesson each time.
-So I believe the money was well-spent in that respect..for my own naiveness & stupidity!
+Years ago when I started out, I indeed got trapped by these scammers a few times, lost a few hundred dollars to them, but learned a good lesson each time.
+So I believe the money was well-spent in that respect..for my own naiveness & stupidity.
 I don't want you to make the same mistake and, I'm pleased to say if you know what to look out for, it's actually not difficult to spot a scam.

 So here is a list of 10 points that you should remember before joining any money-making program.

 Many product sellers have good copywriting skills enough to fool you.
 If something sounds too good to be true, it almost definitely is, as far as "make money online" products are concerned.

 When you see or hear the word "quick" or "easy", what are they actually referring to?